pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

-Diehard_Fund’s recently released a plugin architecture, which will allow you to quickly and easily add functionality to Diehard_Fund on your own instance.
+DiehardFund’s recently released a plugin architecture, which will allow you to quickly and easily add functionality to DiehardFund on your own instance.
 There are some good docs in [the plugin README](https://github.com/diehard_fund/diehard_fund/blob/master/plugins/README.md), but I thought it might be helpful to step through how we make plugins here.

 #### WHAT WE’LL BE MAKING: